Introduction to Python

 ['item0', 1, True, 5.3, 'item4']

-If the last number of the range is omitted it means that we want from the indicated item to the last one, i.e. if we want from the third item to the last one we use [3:]
+If the last number in the range is omitted, it means we want from the indicated item to the last.
+That is, if we want from the third item to the last, we use [3:]

 .